csound-flossmanual/csound-floss/book/04-g-physical-modelling.md

 All of the wg- family of opcodes are worth exploring and often the approach taken here - exploring each input parameter in isolation whilst the others retain constant values - sets the path to understanding the model better.
-Tone production with&nbsp;
-[wgbrass](https://csound.com/docs/manual/wgbrass.html) is very much dependent upon the relationship between intended pitch and lip tension, random experimentation with this opcode is as likely to result in
+Tone production with [wgbrass](https://csound.com/docs/manual/wgbrass.html) is very much dependent upon the relationship between intended pitch and lip tension, random experimentation with this opcode is as likely to result in